 This is an extremely seductive theory for introverted / analytical types because it not only eliminates the need for understand economics and the mechanics of financial analysis, it promises to eliminate the need to understand people as well.

-For those who enjoy such enterprises, I am sure at some point they can turn all that searching into a lucrative trading career.
-However, after a few months of banging my head against the wall I, like many other aspiring traders out there, chose to attack the problem in a slightly different way.
+For those who enjoy such enterprise there is a small chance to turn all that searching into a lucrative trading career.
+However, the wiser path is to attack the problem in a slightly different way.

 Interestingly enough, despite the enormous obstacles in the path of replicable pattern discovery, traders throughout history have managed to discover a few seemingly meritable examples.
-I am not quite sure why these patterns were shared with the larger technical community, but now that they have been, many traders can (and do) avoid the haystack problem through the simple expediency of trading previously discovered patterns.
+It is not clear why these patterns were shared with the larger technical community, but now that they have been, many traders can (and do) avoid the haystack problem through the simple expediency of trading previously discovered patterns.

-And this is the reason, I believe, why most introverted / analytical types consistently fail to achieve success in this business.
+This is ultimately the reason why most aspiring trader consistently fail to achieve success in this business.
 For the introverted / analytical types, analyzing and predicting the behavior of market participants does not come easy.
 Nevertheless, the research they do suggests that they need to engage in Technical or Fundamental Analysis if they have any hope of success.
 Unfortunately, in order to turn either Technical or Fundamental Analysis into a profitable trading career, the analyst needs to analyze and predict the behavior of market participants.
 It is one of those Catch 22 situations and, for most traders, it is often easier to give up on the endeavor then discover a viable solution to the problem.

-For all the fuss made about it, predicting the future isn’t nearly as hard as it may seem.
-Markets are driven by the expectations, aspirations, and fears of the people who participant in them.
+For all the fuss made, predicting the future isn’t nearly as hard as it may seem.
+The market is driven by the expectations, aspirations and fears of the people who participant in them.
 All of this is a function of human nature and human nature is actually quite predictable once you understand humans.